-Bolivia is a unique country within South America, being completely landlocked due to a complex history with some of the other countries in the continent.
-Having a majority population that identifies as indigenous, the culture of this country is very unique.
+Bolivia is a unique country within South America that is landlocked due to a complex history with some of the neighboring countries.
+It has a majority population that identifies as indigenous and the traditional culture is still part of everyday life.

 Language